-Date policy last reviewed: September 2023 Person Responsible for Policy: EYFS Lead The Early Years Foundation Stage (EYFS) applies to children from birth to the end of their reception year.
+Date policy last reviewed: September 2024 Person Responsible for Policy: EYFS Lead

+The Early Years Foundation Stage (EYFS) applies to children from birth to the end of their reception year.
 At Boundary Primary we accommodate children from the age of 3 to 5.
-We have a nursery, which offers a morning session 8.40am-11.40am and an afternoon session 12.25pm-3.25pm.
-We have 2 reception classes with 30 children in each class.
-To ensure best practice we have two adults, one teacher and one teaching assistant attached to each class.
+We have a nursery, which offers a morning session 8.40am-11.40am and an afternoon session 12.25pm-3.25pm alongside a limited number of 30 hour places.
+We have 2 reception classes with 30 children in each class and also currently provide an SEND provision (Acorns).
+To ensure best practice we have well over the required staffing levels in EYFS.
 In addition to this we have support staff who also work within the classes and provide extra support and intervention where needed.